Coder-Spirit/nominal/@coderspirit/lambda-ioc/README.md

 // dependencies, we can rely on the `:#` suffix.
 This will return us a
 // list where its values are [label, dependency] pairs. const svcLabelledGroup = await container.resolveAsync('svc:#')

+// We can also resolve the labels in a group without having to resolve
+// their associated dependencies (using the `:@` suffix). const svcLabels = container.resolve('svc:@')
 ```

 ## Other considerations